yuanqing/create-figma-plugin/docs/configuration.md

 (*`object`*)

-*Optional.* An object that specifies the commands that can be set as relaunch buttons.
+*Optional.* An object that specifies the commands that can be set as [relaunch buttons](https://figma.com/plugin-docs/api/properties/nodes-setrelaunchdata/).
 Each key is a `relaunchButtonId`.
 Each value specifies the relaunch button command, and is an object with the following keys:

 - **`"name"`** (*`string`*) — *Required.* The name of the Relaunch Button.
 - **`"main"`** (*`string`* or *`object`*) — *Required.* Ditto the **`"main"`** field above.
 - **`"ui"`** (*`string`* or *`object`*) — *Optional.* Ditto the **`"ui"`** field above.
+- **`"multipleSelection"`** (*`boolean`*) — *Optional.* Whether the relaunch button should appear when multiple layers are selected.

 ### Example